Understanding Holiday Anxiety

 Coping Strategies for Holiday Stress

 Once you start to understand the sources and triggers of your holiday anxiety, you can find the right tools to cope.
-Here are some strategies tailored to address the diverse needs and situations we all encounter:
+Here are some strategies tailored to address the diverse needs and situations we all encounter.
+And even more resources if you need them.

 Mindfulness and Meditation